0xCVH/blockchain-cvss-calculator/README.md

 ## Updating CVSS

 This version of the CVSS calculator uses JavaScript from https://www.first.org/cvss/v3.1/use-design#techdesign.
 If First.org release a new version, they might also release updated JavaScript at a similar location.

+## Location

+The CVSS Calculator can be accessed at this address: https://gitlab-com.gitlab.io/gl-security/appsec/cvss-calculator/